Structure of the Italian Army

-The article provides an overview of the entire chain of command and organization of the Italian Army since the reform of 1 October 2025 and includes all active units as of the same date.
+The article provides an overview of the entire chain of command and organization of the Italian Army since the brigade reallocations of 1 July 2026 and includes all active units as of the same date.
 The Armed Forces of Italy are under the command of the Italian Supreme Defense Council, presided over by the President of the Italian Republic.
 The Italian Army is commanded by the Chief of the Army General Staff or "Capo di Stato Maggiore dell’Esercito" in Rome.

 Chief of the Army General Staff

 The Chief of the Army General Staff in Rome, a four star general, commands the entire Italian Army.
 However the Army General Staff itself is commanded by the Deputy Chief of the Army General Staff.

 Army General Staff

 The Army General Staff in Rome is tasked with the study, research, development and general policy of the army.
 It is headed by the Deputy Chief of the Army General Staff.